ryan-menning/need-more-cowbell/README.md

 - I'm not sure if the :hover selector counts towards anything.
 The recipe photos change as they are moused over.
 Not helpful for a touch screen I know.

-#### The photos used are a combination of personal photos and photos pulled from the internet.
-I did not get permission nor cite for some of the photos
+### Notes
-#### knowing that this project would not be released to the public.
+    The photos used are a combination of personal photos and photos pulled from the internet.
+I did not get permission nor cite for some of the photos knowing that this project would not be released to the public.
 I hope that's not a big faux pas.